data-corentinv/end-user-xai/explanatory_form.md

 ### **Design Implications**

-To reduce the cognitive load of complex [rule, a few participants suggested **trimming the rules** by only showing the shallow level, or only showing rules containing the current input *"just show [rule related to my own house features"*
+To reduce the cognitive load of complex rule, a few participants suggested **trimming the rules** by only showing the shallow level, or only showing rules containing the current input,*"just show [rule related to my own house features"*, then users may query details on demand.

-(P30), then users may query details on demand.
+To carefully balance between explanation completeness and usability, if the full rule is shown, it's beneficial to

-To carefully balance between explanation completeness and usability, if the full [rule is shown, it's beneficial to **highlight *local* rule clauses** describing the current instance on top of the *global* [rule explanation.
+**highlight *local* rule clauses** describing the current instance on top of the *global* rule explanation.

 ## <a name="dt"></a> 3.2 Decision tree